All Episodes

 So let's try an experiment.

-And he said, I'm not here to talk to you about jobs.
+Let's pretend that Romney was there and he said, I'm not here to talk to you about jobs.

 Certainly not jobs in the way I understand them.

-I don't want to talk to you and waste your time about entrepreneurship, uh, starting your own businesses, being financially independent.
+I don't want to talk to you and waste your time about entrepreneurship, starting your own businesses, being financially independent.

 So I don't want to talk to you the way I talk to most everybody else about jobs.

-I want to talk to you in a way you understand it, and that is you don't have any, and you don't know how to find one, and if you do find one, all you can barely manage to do is get back and forth to it.
+And if you do find one, all you can barely manage to do is get back and forth to it.

 Now, what if he'd said that?

-There would have folks I shudder to tell you what the news last night and all day today would be.
+There would have, folks, I shudder to tell you what the news last night and all day today would be.

 If Romney had gone yet, Romney can go in there and treat them as adults, as equals.